NginxProxyManager/nginx-proxy-manager/README.md

 ### open-appsec WAF:

 open-appsec WAF provides automatic, preemptive threat prevention for reverse proxies like NGINX.
 It is machine learning based, which means it doesn’t require signatures (or updating them) at all.
-This enables it to provide state-of-the art threat prevention even for true zero-day attacks and to significantly reduce administrative effort while strongly reducing the amount of false-positives. open-appsec is a perfect fit to provide advanced threat prevention to the services exposed by NGINX Proxy Manager.
+This enables it to provide state-of-the-art threat prevention even for true zero-day attacks while significantly reducing both, administrative effort as well as the amount of false-positives. open-appsec therefore is a great fit to provide advanced threat prevention to the services exposed by NGINX Proxy Manager.

 Website: 	     		https://www.openappsec.io
 Github: 			      https://github.com/openappsec
 Docs: 		         https://docs.openappsec.io

 ### Integration of open-appsec WAF with NGINX Proxy Manager:

-While developing this integration we focused on maximum simplicity to maintain the low entry barrier as a key design principle of the NGINX proxy manager (NPM) project, which we wanted in the same way to apply also to the addition of open-appsec.
+With this integration we are focusing on maximum simplicity for the user to maintain the low entry barrier as a key design principle of the NGINX proxy manager (NPM) project, which we want in the same way to apply also to the addition of open-appsec.

 The actual deployment of NPM with open-appsec is performed using a slightly enhanced docker compose file (see below) which also adds the open-appsec agent container to it, which will perform the actual security inspection.
-The NGINX proxy manager container deployed as part of the docker compose is using the “open-appsec-npm” image which is based on the regular NPM code but also adds the open-appsec attachment to it as an NGINX module, which enables the connection between the NGINX and the open-appsec Agent and e.g. provides the HTTP data for inspection to the Agent.
+The NGINX proxy manager container deployed as part of the docker compose is using the “open-appsec-npm” image, provided by the open-appsec team, which is based on the regular NPM code but also adds the open-appsec attachment to it as an NGINX module.
+This attachment enables the connection between the NGINX and the open-appsec agent and provides the HTTP data for inspection to the Agent.
 The “open-appsec-npm” container also contains various NPM WebUI enhancements and the integration logic allowing the configuration, administration and monitoring of open-appsec.

 You can read more about open-appsec’s Technology here: